thingsboard/thingsboard.github.io/use-cases/smart-farming/smart-farming.md

                     <span>08</span>
                         <h4>Enhanced data collection and analysis</h4>
                     </div>
-                    <p>Smart farming technologies enable the collection of vast amounts of data, which can be analyzed to gain valuable insights into farm operations.
+                    <p class="smart-farm-pros-text">Smart farming technologies enable the collection of vast amounts of data, which can be analyzed to gain valuable insights into farm operations.
 This data-driven approach allows for continuous improvement and optimization of farming practices.</p>
                 </div>
                 <div class="smart-farm-pros-item">
                     <div class="smart-farm-pros-item-container">